 In today’s digital world, you have access to Wi-Fi in numerous public locations, such as Airport, shopping malls, restaurants, and cafes.
 So, how do you stay safe in Public Wi-Fi?
 Public Wi-Fi may be a secured one or an unsecured one.
 A secured public Wi-Fi is one that requires login credentials to access the Internet, which may be provided by your Internet Service Provider (ISP) or any third-party associates.
 However, many of the public Wi-Fi is unsecured and does not require credentials to use the Internet.

 Unsecured public Wi-Fi is a threat to Internet users.
-There may be several hackers in an unsecured Wi-Fi network and your information, such as personal and financial, will be exposed to hackers in an unsecured Wi-Fi network and your digital devices, such as laptop and smartphone, may easily get infected with malware, such as viruses and worms.
+There may be several hackers in an unsecured Wi-Fi network and your information, such as personal and financial, will be exposed to hackers in an unsecured Wi-Fi network and your digital devices, such as laptop and smartphone, may easily get infected with malware, such as virus and computer worm.

 How to stay safe in public Wi-Fi?

-- Use secure websites: Ensure that you access only secure websites (https) through public Wi-Fi.
+Use secure websites: Ensure that you access only Secure Sockets Layer (SSL) websites (https) through public Wi-Fi.